-Technology Classification Current 2011 Incentive Proposed 2012 Incentive Permanently De-lamp fixtures, continued Up to \$20 per fixture for the retrofit of T12 to T8 technology with permanent delamping adding new reflectors For retrofit to T8 lamps - requires High Performance (4' Only) or Reduced Wattage lamps (4' Only) and ballasts qualified by CEE No Change T-5 and T-8 fixtures replacing T-12 fixtures < 250W Up to \$25 per fixture (1-4 lamps For retrofit to T8 lamps - requires High Performance (4' Only) or Reduced Wattage lamps (4' Only) and ballasts qualified by CEE No Change LED Exit Signs (New Fixtures Only) Up to \$20 per fixture with facility demand less than 75 kW; Up to \$10 per fixture with facility demand greater than 75 kW No Change Hard-wired compact fluorescent surface mounted fixtures (New Fixtures Only).
-Must be pin based UP to \$25 per 1 lamp fixture Up to \$30 per 2 or more lamp fixtures No Change Screw-in PAR 38 or PAR 30 Compact Fluorescent Lamp (CFL) with Aluminum Reflector replacing existing incandescent fixtures.
-Lamps must be warranted by the manufacturer for 8,000 hours, THD < 33% and BF > 0.9 Up to \$7 per lamp replaced Must be ENERGY STAR qualified with GU24 based lamps Hard-wired compact fluorescent recessed fixtures (New Fixtures Only, must be pin based technology with THD of $< 33\%$ and BF $> 0.9$ ) Up to \$25 per 1 lamp fixture Up to \$30 per 2 or more lamp fixtures No Change Metal Halide w/ pulse start ballast, for fixtures > 150 watts Up to \$25 per fixture No Change

-T-5 and T-8 Fixtures replacing HID, 250 watt or greater T-12 fluorescent, or 250 watt or greater incandescent fixtures Incentives will be paid as a Prescriptive Measure based on specific eligibility requirements.
+Technology Classification Current 2011 Incentive Proposed 2012 Incentive Permanently De-lamp fixtures, continued Up to \$20 per fixture for the retrofit of T12 to T8 technology with permanent delamping adding new reflectors For retrofit to T8 lamps - requires High Performance (4' Only) or Reduced Wattage lamps (4' Only) and ballasts qualified by CEE No Change T-5 and T-8 fixtures replacing T-12 fixtures < 250W Up to \$25 per fixture (1-4 lamps For retrofit to T8 lamps - requires High Performance (4' Only) or Reduced Wattage lamps (4' Only) and ballasts qualified by CEE No Change LED Exit Signs (New Fixtures Only) Up to \$20 per fixture with facility demand less than 75 kW; Up to \$10 per fixture with facility demand greater than 75 kW No Change Screw-in PAR 38 or PAR 30 Compact Fluorescent Lamp (CFL) with Aluminum Reflector replacing existing incandescent fixtures.
+Lamps must be warranted by the manufacturer for 8,000 hours, THD < 33% and BF > 0.9 Up to \$7 per lamp replaced No Change Hard-wired compact fluorescent fixtures (New Fixtures Only, must be pin based technology or use GU24 based lamps with THD of < 33% and BF > 0.9) Up to \$25 per 1 lamp fixture Up to \$30 per 2 or more lamp fixtures Must be ENERGY STAR qualified with pin-based or GU24 based lamps Metal Halide w/ pulse start ballast, for fixtures > 150 watts Up to \$25 per fixture No Change T-5 and T-8 Fixtures replacing HID, 250 watt or greater T-12 fluorescent, or 250 watt or greater incandescent fixtures Incentives will be paid as a Prescriptive Measure based on specific eligibility requirements.
 T-5 or T-8 fluorescent fixtures replacing 1000 Watt or greater HID, T-12 fluorescent, or incandescent fixtures: Up to \$200 per fixture removed.
+No Change

-T-5 or T-8 fluorescent fixtures replacing 400 - 999 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$100. per fixture removed.
-No Change No Change Technology Classification Current 2011 Incentive Proposed 2012 Incentive • T-5 or T-8 fluorescent fixtures replacing 250 - 399 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$50. per fixture removed.
+• T-5 or T-8 fluorescent fixtures replacing 400 - 999 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$100. per fixture removed.
+No Change Technology Classification Current 2011 Incentive Proposed 2012 Incentive • T-5 or T-8 fluorescent fixtures replacing 250 - 399 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$50. per fixture removed.
 No Change T-5 and T-8 Fixtures replacing 75 - 250 Watt HID fixture • T-5 or T-8 fluorescent fixtures replacing 175 to 249 Watt HID fixture: Up to \$43. per fixture removed.
 No Change • T-5 or T-8 fluorescent fixtures replacing 100 to 174 Watt HID fixture: Up to \$30. per fixture removed.
 No Change • T-5 or T-8 fluorescent fixtures replacing 75 to 99 Watt HID fixture: Up to \$16. per fixture removed.
-No Change The current requirement for one to one replacement will be eliminated Refer to Application and/or website for standards that apply to these measures
+No Change The current requirement for one to one replacement will be eliminated Refer to Application and/or website for standards that apply to these measures New Construction and Complete Renovation No prescriptive lighting incentives for new construction.
+Complete renovation of existing buildings eligible for prescriptive lighting incentives only.
+No Change Induction Lighting Fixtures Retrofit of HID Up to \$50 per HID (≥100W) fixture retrofitted with induction lamp, power coupler and generator.
+Replacement unit must use 30% less wattage per fixture than existing HID system.
+No Change Replacement of HID Up to \$70 per HID(≥100W) fixture with a new induction fixture No Change